aimms/how-to/C_Solvers/130-Infeasible-Nonlinear-Problems.rst

 .. note::

-	This article was originally posted to the AIMMS Tech Blog by Marcel Hunting.
+	This article was originally posted to the AIMMS Tech Blog on October 20, 2014 by Marcel Hunting.

 .. sidebar:: Sherlock